 - 3.1.
-The Council's vision, priorities and objectives are clearly set out in the approved Corporate Strategy document 2011 2015, which is available to view on the Council's website. - 3.2.
+The Council's vision, priorities and objectives are clearly set out in the approved Corporate Strategy document 2015 2019, which is available to view on the Council's website. - 3.2.
 The Core Strategy 2008-28 sets out the long term vision for the Borough and the strategic policies that will deliver that vision, including the Development Management policies.
-The Core Strategy was adopted by the Council on 16 December 2014.
+The Core Strategy was adopted by the Council on 16 December 2014. - 3.3.
+The Community Strategy 2014-2019 sets out the Council's community's aspirations, needs and priorities.
+The strategy outlines a series of priorities and objectives, including tackling rural isolation, affordable housing, tourism, the environment and public transport.